TLabAltoh/TLabWebView/README.md

 #### When the `HardwareBuffer` mode does not work properly ...

 `HardwareBuffer` mode may not work properly for some devices.
-In such cases, switch from `HardwareBuffer` mode to `ByteBuffer` mode.
+In such cases, switch `CaptureMode` from `HardwareBuffer` to `ByteBuffer`.

 <img src="Media/image.0.png" width="256"></img>